Sergio2205/chooseMercedesPublic/README.md

 ## Features

-- Provides personalized electric vehicle recommendations.
+- Provides personalized recommendations exclusively for Mercedes-Benz electric and hybrid vehicles.
 - Calculates potential cost savings between fuel and electricity.
-- Suggests specific electric vehicle models.
+- Highlights the environmental benefits of switching to a Mercedes-Benz electric vehicle.
 - Implements secure handling of user data and API keys.
 - Validates and sanitizes user input to prevent malicious activity.
 - Fine-tuned GPT model for enhanced accuracy in recommendations.